 Often the company tries to enforce discretion about what is discussed in those meetings, trots often argue that you ought to say no to that and talk with the full worker base about stuff.
 If this works is contingent on a lot of things.
 Why I write that is mostly to say: While the techniques used against you are often similar, the path you and your workers take is unique.
 More than what would be the perfect solution is the one that is done.

-• Thank you rat-salute-2 so much for this response!
+Thank you so much for this response!
 I've been in touch with EWOC(emergency workplace organizing committee) and they got me in on a Zoom presentation with Jane!
 I love the tactics of big open negotiating and full transparency, that makes so much sense to me.

 I haven't reached out to other unions or IWW, even if you're apart of a different union will they be able to provide advice/support?